Koyamot/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+Closure is the combination of a function bundled together with access to its surrounding state or lexical environment.
+Closure basically provides access to an outer function's scope from an inner function and also access to var, etc on a global scope.

 2. Study the following code, then answer the questions below.

 ```js